Category: Lent

 It’s a time of high intrigue, and for Jesus, his hour – the hour of his Passion – is fast approaching.
 That’s so clear in the Gospel readings in these last days of Lent.
 In just a few hours we will begin our celebration of Holy Week, waving palms to welcome our king, and praying through his passion and death.
 It is an emotional time for us as we know our God has given his life for us, the most amazing gift we will ever get.
 It is also a time of sadness because we know our sins have nailed him to the cross.
 The sadness of our sinfulness comes to a peak this time of year.

 But, this is where the significance of Caiaphas’s words brings us joy.
 Yes, it is better for one person to die than the whole nation.
 God knew that well when he sent his only Son to be our salvation.
-He took our place, nailing our sins and brokenness to the cross, dying to pay the price those sins required, and rising to bring the salvation we could never attain on our own.
+Jesus took our place, nailing our sins and brokenness to the cross, dying to pay the price those sins required, and rising to bring the salvation we could never attain on our own.
 Caiaphas was right.
 It was better for one person to die than for the whole nation to die.
 Amazing as it seems, that was God’s plan all along.

 • Thursday of the Fifth Week of Lent